Are new versions of running shoes even better?

 This is however biased by the fact that shoes that stick around longer might already be liked well by users, so when ASICS launched Kayano 15, 16, 17, 18, the series is already liked and that’s why the Kayano 28 also receives positive feedback.

-How weight changes from model to model with specific Snow
+How weight changes from model to model with specific cases

 I had a look at models for which we have data for 8 versions or more.
 I picked the Kayano, Glycerin and the Mizuno Rider.
 There seems to be nothing interesting with weight really.
 When I watch expert reviews, I often hear comments on weight “it got a little lighter” and I’ve always thought that shoes were constantly getting lighter, but to me, it seems like it’s just fluctuating, really.